qlik-oss/core-website/docs/index.md

 </div>

 <div class="marketing-text">
-    <p>Get the power in QIX Engine in the way you need it.
+    <p>Get the power in Qlik Associative Engine in the way you need it.
 With our containerized
-    QIX Engine we are giving you the most flexible solution ever for data discovery.
+    Qlik Associative Engine we are giving you the most flexible solution ever for data discovery.
 Qlik Core is ready for Cloud deployment and has a large set of examples and use cases that will help you with your development Qlik Core is for everyone with a data problem.</p>